 - rental costs for oxygen

-If you don’t have a medical card and you pay more than €80 a month for any of these, you should apply.
+If you have a DPS card and you paid more than €80 in a calendar month, you may be entitled to a refund.

 Who can apply